-With plants, as with people, there are savers and there are spenders.
+With plants, as with people, there are savers and spenders.
 Where water is the currency, succulents are the thriftiest of their kind, their fleshy leaves hoarding water for times of drought.
-This built-in resiliency makes them a perfect choice for problem places in the yard: patio containers set in blazing sun, windy spots that make roses wither, rocky slopes where grass won’t grow.
-Gardeners in the arid West have been using succulents in water-thrifty xeriscapes for years.
-Now more nurseries across the country are carrying these intriguing plants, some of which grow well even in damp or cold climates.
+This built-in resiliency makes them a perfect choice for problem places in the yard: patio containers set in the blazing sun, windy spots that make roses wither, and rocky slopes where grass will not grow.
+For years, gardeners in the arid West have been using succulents in water-thrifty xeriscapes.
+Now more nurseries are carrying these intriguing plants, some growing well even in damp or cold climates.

 A Size and Shape for Every Situation

 At least 60 plant families have some succulent species.
 The adaptations that these plants have made to hold on to moisture make them especially interesting garden specimens.
 Ground-hugging rosettes pack water into thick, pointed leaves that hybridizers have edged with ribbons of color or rose-petal-like frills.
 Some species have a swollen stem known as a caudex that serves as a water storage tank.
 Others resemble cacti, complete with ridged stems and spiky thorns.

 Among the most well-known succulents are Sedums, including perennial favorite Sedum spectabile 'Autumn Joy', which grows 18 to 24 inches (45 to 60 cm) tall and bears dramatic rosy-red flower heads in late summer.
 Another Sedum, Two-Row Stonecrop (Sedum spurium), is a low-maintenance groundcover with fine foliage and white, pink, or purple flowers in summer.
 Low-growing Sedum rupestre 'Angelina' has yellow flowers.